-Mr. Collins proposes to Charlotte on the Saturday morning before he leaves for Hunsford, and she accepts.
+But Mr. Collins proposes to Charlotte on the Saturday morning before he leaves for Hunsford, and she accepts.

 They think he means that he has turned his attentions towards one of the younger Bennet girls and they know that Mary would be willing to accept.
-(She is plain and bookish and unlikely to get any other marriage proposals.)
+(She's plain and bookish and actually sounds kind of perfect for him.)